Miracutor/JNCFeed/README.md

 ![](media/screenshot-tray-menu.png)
 ## Installation
 1. Make sure you have a J-Novel Club account and an active subscription (Free or Premium) on the site.
-2. Download the zip from the [Releases](https://github.com/Miracutor/JNCFeed/releases/) page.
+2. Download the Installer or zip from the [Releases](https://github.com/Miracutor/JNCFeed/releases/) page.
+3. (Installer) Just launch the installer normally.
-3. Extract to any folder that you want.
+4. (Zip only) Extract to any folder that you want.
 Preferably, placed on easy to access place.
-4. Launch this application, JNCFeed.exe.
-You will be prompted to enter your login credentials.
-   This process will only be done once.
-(And the app will also not going to keep your login info.
-Don't worry!)
-5. Launch the application again.
-You will see the app icon on the system tray.
-You can use that tray to quit the app.
+5. (Zip only) Pin the JNCFeed.exe to Start.
+This is needed to make sure notification work properly.
 ## Usage
+- (First time only) You will be prompted to enter your login credentials.
+When you successfully log in, you need to relaunch the application.
 - Just launch JNCFeed.exe and when the icon appears on the system tray, the app successfully launched.
 - You will receive the notification at the start of the application and in interval of 30 minutes after launch.
 - Right-click the icon on the system tray and click "Quit" to quit the application.